 - Trouble finding bras and other undergarments that fit and feel comfortable

-- Rashes or deep impressions near bra strap areas
+- Rashes, skin irritation or deep impressions near bra straps

 - Back, neck, and shoulder pain